nephismith111/gameengine/CONVENTIONS.md

 - **Javascript Nuances**:
   - Prefer using callbacks and `.bind(this)` instead of Promises for better control of `this`
   - Deconstruct needed variables at the top of each function to clarify data sources and reduce verbosity
+- **Module Organization**:
+  - Split large JavaScript files into focused modules with clear responsibilities
+  - Use ES6 import/export syntax for module dependencies
+  - Keep modules under 300 lines of code when possible

 ## Webpack Configuration
 - JavaScript must go inside Webpack folders for each Django app